dasch-swiss/dsp-tools/knora/README.md

 ) -> Dict
 ```

-- list_iri: IRI of the list.
+- list_iri: IRI of the list

 ### Creating instances